aakash-dec7/Forest-Cover-Type-Prediction/README.md

 ## Conclusion

-This project demonstrates the effective use of ensemble learning methods—Random Forest, XGBoost, and AdaBoost—for multiclass classification of forest cover types using rich cartographic data.
+This project demonstrates the effective use of ensemble learning methods - Random Forest, XGBoost, and AdaBoost - for multiclass classification of forest cover types using rich cartographic data.
 Among the models tested, XGBoost outperformed others in cross-validation, showing its strength in handling structured datasets with complex feature interactions.
 While AdaBoost showed relatively lower performance, its inclusion highlights the comparative strengths of boosting techniques.
 With a well-defined pipeline managed by DVC, reproducibility and scalability are integral parts of the project, making it easy to retrain or improve the model as needed.

 ## License